 Too much load – it really can be as simple as that!
 We feel like a broken record when people ask us why they keep getting certain injuries but that’s because load is such an important factor when talking about frequently occurring injuries.
 If you start things slowly and gradually build them up over a period of time then realistically you have a much lower risk of injuries occurring.
 Shin splints like many other injuries, commonly occur when we get impatient and don’t want to wait for our body to adapt to be able to tolerate an increase in activity.

 On top of this there are so many other factors that can contribute to that pesky shin pain starting again.
 From calf and hip strength, to footwear or the surface you run on, it can all have an effect.
 The good news is there’s plenty of ways to change up your training to help get rid of the pain!

 How do I stop this from happening

-First of all, making sure our calves are strong by doing plenty of strength exercises.
-Seriously, people often forget that their calves are a muscle that can and should be challenged like every other muscle (and I get it they don’t grow and get massive as easily as other muscles but they can still get strong!)
+First of all, making sure your calves are strong by doing plenty of strength exercises.
+Seriously, people often forget that their calves are a muscle that can and should be challenged like every other muscle (and we get it they don’t grow and get massive as easily as other muscles but they can still get strong!)

-The next most important thing is to not go from 0-100 in terms of your running or sports training.
-You’re going to have to take some time to build up your training and that is ok!
+The next most important thing is to not go from zero to 100 in terms of your running or sports training.
+You’re going to have to take some time to build up your training and that is okay.
 What’s the point of rushing things if it just means you’re going to end up with shin pain and not being able to run anyway right?